 |---|---|---|---|

 Disclaimer: The consideration levels shown are general assessments for informational purposes only.
 Individual family circumstances vary significantly.
-Information is based on publicly available data from MoneySmart, Employment Australia, and Australian insurance provider disclosures.
+Information is based on publicly available data from Moneysmart, Services Australia, and Australian insurance provider disclosures.
 For personalised guidance, consult a licensed financial adviser.

 These Australian life insurance providers offer cover suitable for new parents.
 Compare features and find the right protection for your growing family.

-A major international insurer with a strong range of family-focused products.
-AIA's Vitality programme offers premium discounts for healthy lifestyles, and their comprehensive product suite covers term life, income protection, and trauma cover - all important for new parents balancing growing responsibilities.
+A major international insurer with a strong range of family-focused products in Australia.
+AIA's Vitality programme offers premium discounts for healthy lifestyles, and their comprehensive product suite covers term life, income protection, and trauma cover - all important for new parents balancing growing responsibilities with tight budgets.

 Several factors influence how much new parents pay for life insurance in Australia.

 Both parents' ages are key premium drivers.
-First-time parents in Australia average around 30-33 years old.
+First-time parents in Australia average around 31-33 years old.
 At this age, premiums are still relatively affordable compared to starting cover in your 40s.
-If you already have cover from before becoming a parent, your age-at-application rate is locked in.
+If you already have cover from before becoming a parent, your age-at-application rate remains locked in.

-More children generally means more cover is needed - each child adds approximately $250,000-350,000 in lifetime costs to raise.
-However, premiums are based on the total cover amount, not the number of dependents.
-Families planning multiple children should consider future insurability options upfront.
+More children generally means more cover is needed as each child adds approximately $170,000-$250,000 in lifetime costs to raise.
+Premiums are based on the total cover amount, not the number of dependents directly.
+Families planning multiple children should consider future insurability options from the outset.

 Your outstanding mortgage is typically the single largest component of the cover calculation.
 A family with a $700,000 mortgage needs significantly more cover than one renting or with a $300,000 mortgage.
-As your mortgage reduces over time, you may be able to reduce your cover accordingly.
+As your mortgage reduces over time through repayments, you may be able to reduce your cover and premiums accordingly.

 The primary earner's income determines the income protection premium and informs the term life cover amount.
 If one parent is on parental leave or has become a stay-at-home parent, their income protection eligibility may be affected.
-Occupation class also matters - trades and manual roles cost more to insure.
+Occupation class also matters - trades and manual roles cost more to insure than office-based work.

 Applying during pregnancy is generally fine for term life insurance.
-However, some insurers defer income protection or trauma cover until after delivery if there are complications.
-Post-natal health conditions (such as post-natal depression) diagnosed after applying do not affect existing cover but may impact new applications.
+However, some insurers defer income protection or trauma cover applications until after delivery if there are complications.
+Post-natal health conditions diagnosed after you apply do not affect existing cover but may impact new applications.

 New parents often need multiple cover types - term life for both parents, income protection for earners, trauma cover, and possibly mortgage protection.
 Each type adds to the total premium.
-Prioritising the most critical cover types within your budget and adding others over time is a practical approach.
+Prioritising the most critical cover types within your budget and layering on others over time is a practical approach.

 Common scenarios and considerations for Australian parents welcoming their first child.

-The pregnancy period is an ideal time to get life insurance sorted - before the demands of a newborn make it harder to focus on financial planning.
+The pregnancy period is the ideal time to get life insurance sorted, before the demands of a newborn make it harder to focus on financial planning.

 Parental leave is a financially vulnerable time for many Australian families, with reduced income and increased expenses.

-The return to work - whether full-time, part-time, or in a different role - is another key moment to review insurance needs.
+The return to work - whether full-time, part-time, or in a different role - is another key moment to review your insurance.

 Practical guidance to help new Australian parents protect their growing family.

 If one parent stays home with the baby, they still need life insurance.
-The cost of replacing a stay-at-home parent's contributions - childcare ($300-500/week), household management, school runs, cooking - can easily exceed $40,000-60,000 AUD per year.
+The cost of replacing a stay-at-home parent's contributions - childcare ($100-$200/day), household management, school runs, cooking - can easily exceed $50,000-$70,000 AUD per year depending on the number of children and type of care.
 Trauma cover on the stay-at-home parent is also valuable, providing a lump sum if they are diagnosed with a serious illness.

 Your child will depend on your income for at least 18 years.
 When calculating how much cover you need, factor in your outstanding mortgage, 5-10 years of household income replacement, childcare costs if the surviving parent needs to work, and future education costs.
-The MoneySmart calculator can help you work through the numbers.
+The Moneysmart life insurance calculator can help you work through the numbers.

 Having a baby is a critical time to create or update your will.
 Name a guardian for your child in case both parents die, and ensure your life insurance beneficiary nominations are current.
-Consider whether a testamentary trust (established through your will) is appropriate for managing insurance proceeds on behalf of your child.
-LawAccess NSW provides free information on wills in Australia.
+Consider whether a testamentary trust is appropriate for managing insurance proceeds on behalf of your child.
+Also update binding death benefit nominations on your superannuation accounts.

 If you have existing income protection cover, check how parental leave is treated under your policy.
 Some policies continue to provide cover during parental leave, while others may have specific exclusions or limitations.
 Your term life insurance is unaffected by employment status, but premiums must continue to be paid.
 Contact your insurer before going on leave to confirm your position.